 Chuck Grassley, R-Iowa, who had objected to her performance as the current chief of staff to VA Secretary Denis McDonough.

 Grassley and other Republicans took issue with Bradsher’s role in overseeing an internal VA correspondence service known as VIEWS that did not properly secure the personal information of veterans, employees and whistleblowers.
+Bradsher’s critics said she and others at the department stonewalled lawmakers looking into the problem.

 The article is not finished.
 Click on the next page to continue.